babynus/projeqtor/branches/V7.1/projeqtor/docs/user/Gui.rst

     * This parameter defines whether switching mode is enabled or not.

-.. rubric:: 5 - Database name

-* Display database name.

-.. rubric:: 6 - Version button

-* Displays the application version.
-* Click on button to access to ProjeQtOr site.

-.. rubric:: 7 - "Full-screen" button
+.. rubric:: 4 - "Full-screen" button

 * One-click to displays in full Screen view.

+.. rubric:: 5 - Hide and show menu button

+* Allows to hide or show the menu section.

+ .. note:: User parameter “Hide menu”

+    * This parameter defines whether the menu is hidden by default.

 .. raw:: latex